Mobile System Design

 Jun 17, 2024, reading time: 14 minutes

 If we’re not careful, we pass around deeply nested dependencies through various types that don’t need them, muddying up the code.
-Not only is this “inelegant”, it also makes it harder to deliver your types as self-sufficient components — we’ll cover this soon.
+Not only is this “inelegant”, it also makes it harder to deliver your types as standalone components.

 We are dealing with transitive dependencies.
 Also known as the dependencies of dependencies.